United States presidential inauguration: Oaths of office

-Since 1789 there have been 59 inaugural ceremonies to mark the commencement of a new four-year term of a president of the United States, and an additional nine marking the start of a partial presidential term following the intra-term death or resignation of an incumbent president.
-With the 2021 inauguration of Joe Biden, the oath has been taken 76 different times by 45 people.
+Since 1789 there have been 60 inaugural ceremonies to mark the commencement of a new four-year term of a president of the United States, and an additional nine marking the start of a partial presidential term following the intra-term death or resignation of an incumbent president.
+With the 2025 inauguration of Donald Trump, the oath has been taken 74 different times by 45 people.
 This numerical discrepancy results chiefly from two factors: a president must take the oath at the beginning of each term of office, and, because the day of inauguration has sometimes fallen on a Sunday, five presidents have taken the oath privately before the public inaugural ceremonies.
-In addition, three have repeated the oath as a precaution against potential later constitutional challenges.

 There is no requirement that any book, or in particular a book of sacred text, be used to administer the oath, and none is mentioned in the Constitution.
 By convention, incoming presidents raise their right hand and place the left on a Bible or other book while taking the oath of office.
 While most have, John Quincy Adams did not use a Bible when taking the oath in 1825; neither did Theodore Roosevelt in 1901.
 In 1853, Franklin Pierce affirmed the oath of office rather than swear it.
 More recently, a Catholic missal was used for Lyndon B. Johnson's 1963 swearing in ceremony.

 Bibles of historical significance have sometimes been used at inaugurations.
 George H. W. Bush, Jimmy Carter and Dwight D. Eisenhower used the George Washington Inaugural Bible.
 Barack Obama placed his hand upon the Lincoln Bible for his oaths in 2009 and 2013, as did Donald Trump in 2017.
 Joe Biden placed his hand upon a large leather-bound family Bible.
+Trump used the Lincoln Bible again, along with a childhood Bible given to him by his mother, at his second inauguration, though he did not place his hand on either Bible during the oath of office.

 Immediately after the presidential oath, the United States Marine Band will perform four "ruffles and flourishes", followed by "Hail to the Chief", while simultaneously, a 21-gun salute is fired using artillery pieces from the Presidential Guns Salute Battery, 3rd United States Infantry Regiment "The Old Guard" located in Taft Park, north of the Capitol.
 The actual gun salute begins with the first "ruffle and flourish", and "run long" (i.e. the salute concludes after "Hail to the Chief" has ended).
 The Marine Band, which is believed to have made its inaugural debut in 1801 for Thomas Jefferson's first inauguration, is the only musical unit to participate in all three components of the presidential inauguration: the swearing-in ceremony, the inaugural parade, and an inaugural ball.
 During the ceremony, the band is positioned directly below the presidential podium at the U.S. Capitol.